-The extra keratin is what creates the hard, crusty layer on your dog’s paw pads, nose, and sometimes ears.
-This cracked version of skin is vulnerable to infection, as various particles and bacteria can find their way under the skin.
-If left untreated, this skin condition will cause your dog discomfort and likely force them to reduce activity.
+The extra keratin is what creates the hard, crusty layer on your dog’s paw pads, nose and even ears.
+This cracked version of skin is vulnerable to infection as various particles and bacteria can find their way under the skin.
+If left untreated, this skin condition will cause your dog discomfort and likely force him to reduce activity.
 In the case of a serious infection, your dog’s overall health is at risk, and in the worst cases, can cause fatality.

 Dog Paw Hyperkeratosis Causes

-- Genetic and hereditary factors – Some dog breeds, including Irish terriers and Labradors are more susceptible to hyperkeratosis.
-In some cases, they can develop this skin condition as young as 4-9 months.
+- Genetic and hereditary factors – Some dog breeds, including Irish terriers and Labradors, are more susceptible to hyperkeratosis.
+In some cases, dogs can develop this skin condition as young as four to nine months.

-- Age – As dogs get older, their skin tends to thicken, leading to this problem.
-Also, issues like chronic liver disease and pancreatic tumors developed by older dogs are often associated with paw pad hyperkeratosis.
+- Age – As dogs get older, their skin tends to thicken.
+Also, issues like chronic liver disease and pancreatic tumors in older dogs are often associated with paw pad hyperkeratosis.

-- Parasites – Some parasites, like Leishmaniasis, a disease caused by a biting sand fly, can cause rampant keratin production.
+- Parasites – Some parasitic diseases, like Leishmaniasis, a disease caused by a biting sand fly, can cause rampant keratin production.

-- Infectious diseases – Hyperkeratosis is often a symptom in infectious diseases like Canine Distemper.
+- Infectious diseases – Hyperkeratosis is often a symptom of infectious diseases, including canine distemper.